RaysOfStarLight/jackbox-rc1-challenge/README.md

 There are two $500 dollar prizes.
 The first $500 dollar prize goes to the person/team who develops the most complete and innovative application with Jackbox.
 The second $500 prize goes to the person/team who finds the most issues with Jackbox.

 ##Rules of the Challenge:
-1. You must enter the contest by September 15, 2015.
+1. You must enter the challenge by September 15, 2015.
 * Entries will be accepted via an email stating your intent and sent to: __service\_delivered@ymail.com___
 * You MUST HAVE and include your __GitHub account__ in the body of the email
 * There will be only one entry per person/team matched to the email-address/github-account of the entry.